In Memoriam 1992-1997/Isobel Sabri

 she encountered in her travels for the Continental Board of Counsellors in Africa and later for the International Teaching Centre.
 She spoke warmly with delight and admiration for the depths of their faith and the examples of their radiant acquiescence, sacrifice, and ingenuity.
 It must have given her great satisfaction to have died in the saddle as it were.
 Her last service was in her beloved Africa, where she attended conferences of Auxiliary Board members in Nairobi, Lusaka, and Johannesburg in January 1992.

-Perhaps the most startling aspect of Isobel’s service to the Faith is that all of it was performed in uncertain health.
+Perhaps the most startling aspect of Isobel's service to the Faith is that all of it was performed in uncertain health.
 From the age of nineteen she had defied the best advice of the medical profession.
-Fortyeight years ofchronic intestinal illness and intermittent asthma she treated as simply obstacles to overcome.
+Forty-eight years of chronic intestinal illness and intermittent asthma she treated as simply obstacles to overcome.
 She was occasionally concerned that her fellow Bahá’ís might, out of worry for her condition, deprive her of opportunities to serve.
 Few people knew the extent of her illnesses.

 Isobel Sabri will be remembered for her services to the Faith of God, but the challenge she faced is one common to us all.
 She once wrote:

-Over the years I have come to an everclearer realization that we must trust and listen to the voice that is within us.
-In the Holy Writings Baha’u’llah says, “We are closer to man than his own life vein.”
-1 have gradually learned with ever-increasing certainty that God is accessible at all times and that the means for sifting our human imaginings from His divine promptings are also there within us, closely related to the degree to which we lay ourselves aside and place ourselves wholly in His hands, desiring only what He desires.
-Life then becomes a ceaseless and stimulating challenge to
+Over the years I have come to an ever-clearer realization that we must trust and listen to the voice that is within us.
+In the Holy Writings Bahá’u’lláh says, "We are closer to man than his own life vein."
+I have gradually learned with ever-increasing certainty that God is accessible at all times and that the means for sifting our human imaginings from His divine promptings are also there within us, closely related to the degree to which we lay ourselves aside and place ourselves wholly in His hands, desiring only what He desires.
+Life then becomes a ceaseless and stimulating challenge to find and cling to His Will for us, which is constantly changing and evolving as we mature in spiritual understanding and experience.
+How often we falter how impossible progress seems!
+But how Merciful, how Compassionate is He.

-Hasmn and Keith Salm'
+Hassan and Keith Sabri